The 14 Best Cycling Shoes for Wide Feet (for Road and MTB)

 Sidi does not produce only narrow shoes.
 Their ‘Mega’ line is designed for riders with wide feet.
 The Dominator 7 Mega SR shoes are ideal for experienced riders.

-Yes, their fastening system consists of a cheap Velcro strap and ratchet buckle that are less comfortable than Sidi’s Tecno system.
+Yes, their fastening system consists of a cheap Velcro strap and a ratchet buckle, which are less comfortable than Sidi’s Tecno system.
 However, the price of these shoes is also much lower than that of the higher-end Sidi models.

 The Dominator 7 shoes are stiff.
 Your pedal strokes will be efficient, and you will experience good comfort during long rides.